beccaelenzil/regex-lesson/regex-lesson-slides.md

 - Matches `dee@adadev.org`, `adalovelace@gmail.com`, `magictavern@puppies.supplies`
 - Rejects `dan@adadev.`, `charles.com`, `@adadev.org`, `sarah@.org`
 - Use `\.` for a literal period *(more on this later)*
-- Make sure to test your solution.
+- With your tablemates, decide on what consist a valid e-mail address and choose several test strings.
 <details>
   <summary>
   Check your answer here